aditi218/Face-Aging-using-Identity-Preserved-Conditional-GANs/README.md

 ## 7. Face Recognition using DeepFace
 Follow the code in 'Demo.ipynb' for face recognition using DeepFace, which makes use of Keras.
 DeepFace is a deep learning facial recognition system created by Facebook.
+Face recognition can be used to verify the performance of IPCGAN.

 ## 8. Experiment results
 * The aging effect of Dakota Johnson. ![dakota_johnson](images/Dakota_Johnson.jpg)